Code of Student Rights and Responsibilites

 - Revocation of University Recognition – Loss of all privileges, including university recognition, for a specified period of time.
 Conditions for recognition may be imposed.

 - Dismissal – permanent revocation of university recognition.

-A student receiving a temporary or provisional order may seek relief from the Vice President for Student Affairs.
+A student receiving a temporary or provisional order may seek relief from the vice president for student affairs.
 The student shall request relief in writing.
-Upon review, the Vice President can amend the conditions of the order or remove the order.
+Upon review, the vice president can affirm the order, amend the conditions of the order or remove the order.

 Interim Suspension may be imposed only: